 |FY 2016 Employee Benefit Rates|

 |Employer Retirement Contribution||9.5|

 The projected FY2017 rates are approved by the federal government as provisional until amended.
 The FY2018 and FY2019 rates are provided for internal University planning purposes only and have not been approved by the federal government.
 The ORPA website shows the benefit rates that are approved for use in preparing budgets for federally sponsored awards.

 Casual Hourly Employees & the Benefits Rate

 While it would be possible to calculate a separate rate for casual employees, doing so would drive up the rate for all other classes of employee.
-The impact of casual hourly employees on actual benefit costs essentially is equivalent to costs for full-time regular employees who leave the University before vesting in our retirement plan, giving birth, dying, or otherwise generating benefits costs beyond the FICA tax.
+The impact of casual hourly employees on actual benefit costs is essentially equivalent to costs for full-time regular employees who leave the University before vesting in our retirement plan, giving birth, or otherwise generating benefits costs beyond the FICA tax.

 In addition, the average benefits rate is a budgeting convenience if a department wishes to convert a casual employee position to regular status since the associated benefits are already part of the department’s budget.